-Connection to the vacuum interrupter stems is made by means of hard copper blocks.
-The top stem of the interrupter is threaded, and a copper block is screwed onto this stem.
-This block is bolted to riser plates, which are in turn bolted to the upper primary disconnect arms of the circuit breaker.
-Another hard copper block is clamped to the bottom or moving stem of the vacuum interrupter.
-Bridge contacts make contact with this block and the lower primary disconnect arms.
+Connection to the vacuum interrupter stems is made by means of hard copper blocks which are screwed on to the threaded stems of the vacuum interrupters.
+The top stems of the vacuum interrupters are securely clamped in a block between the top primary disconnect arms.
+The bottom or moving stem of the vacuum interrupter is attached to another threaded hard copper block and bridge contacts make contact with this block and the bottom primary disconnect arms.
 The multiple parallel paths of the bridge contacts keep the current density low.